-Food is inevitably among the major contributing factors and is a key area that needs reform if we are to build a sustainable existence on Earth.
-Which is why the United Nations Food and Agriculture Organization (FAO) has chosen sustainable production as the central issue for 2016 World Food Day.
+Food is inevitably one of the major contributing factors and is a key area that needs reform if we want to build a sustainable existence on Earth.
+Which is why the United Nations Food and Agriculture Organization (FAO) has chosen sustainable production as the central issue for World Food Day 2021.
 Agriculture and livestock are critical for generating sufficient food to sustain the population, so it is not hard to imagine the impact these have on the environment.
-We also need to understand exactly why the world must think again about what it eats, not only to eradicate hunger, malnutrition, death by starvation and the growing incidence of cardiovascular disease, but because we are literally eating up the planet.
+We also need to understand exactly why we must rethink what to eat, since it is not only essential for eradicating hunger, malnutrition, deaths from starvation or cardiovascular diseases, but because we are literally eating up the planet.

 One third of all food produced is never eaten by humans.

-Furthermore, the one third of food that goes to waste generates financial losses of some 940 billion dollars, as well as 8% of annual greenhouse gas emissions, according to the same program.
+Furthermore, the one third of food that goes to waste generates financial losses of some $940 billion as well as 8 percent of annual greenhouse gas emissions, according to the same program.
 While this is our current position, forecasts point to a far darker future: the population is set to rise to 9.6 billion people by 2050.

 Sustainable food = sustainable agriculture

-Agricultural production must inevitably increase, if the planet is to feed a population of that size, by up to 60% (by 2050) according to estimates from the FAO.
+Agricultural production must inevitably increase, if the planet is to feed a population of that size, by up to 60 percent (by 2050) according to FAO estimates.
 How can we develop more productive agriculture while also protecting and strengthening the ecosystem?

 All food produced on Earth has an ecological footprint.
-Oxfam has developed an online tool that details the environmental footprint of the most common foodstuffs (rice, corn, soya…).
+There is an online tool that details the environmental footprint of the most common foodstuffs (rice, corn, soya…).
 Are all “green” foods equally sustainable?
 It is not enough to remove meat, animal derivatives and industrially processed foods from our diet.
 We need to be highly selective about what we grow.
 The UN gave us a hint in 2019, declaring February 10 of each year World Pulses Day, as part of its ‘Zero Hunger’ Sustainable Development Goal and for their role in the planet’s sustainability, their strategic importance in world food security, and their key nutritional benefits for achieving a healthy and balanced diet.

-Find out more about pulses in this collection of infographs from the FAO to raise awareness of the International Year of Pulses.
+Find out more about pulses in this collection of infographs from the FAO to raise awareness of World Pulses Day.